Snarfbur/Snarfbur/README.md

 ### My IT Background
 I started already in the school before I studied information techniques in a University.
 In my company I started as a C developer, specialized as a framework and library developer.
-Switching first to Smalltalk and then to Java, I was responsible for a 4-8 developer team, moving to agile principles allready 2002.
+Switching first to Smalltalk and then to Java, I was responsible for a 4-8 developer team, moving to agile principles already in 2002.
 From 2010 to 2021 I was mainly working as a Business Analyst and Software Project Manager.

 ### What Else
 I'm German, living in Germany, so english is a foreign language for me.
 Beeing a legastics makes correct writing not easier :-)